Acoutsina: Release

 In September 1719, Inuit came to Île aux Bois.
 Brouague went to meet with them and brought Acoutsina with him.
 After the meeting, Ouibignaro, who was Acoutsina's father, and 30 Inuit travelled with Brouague and Acoutsina back to the fort to attend a feast.
 In the fort, Acoutsina demonstrated aspects of the Catholic mass for the indigenous people.
 Ouibignaro asked that Acoutsina and the other girl who was captured with Acoutsina to be returned to their fellow Inuit; Brouague obliged.
 Acoutsina was given gifts and food from Madame Courtmanche.

-Another Inuk chief, Camerlique, declared tbat Acoutsina and the French household should be killed.
+Another Inuk chief, Camerlique, declared that Acoutsina and the French household should be killed.
 Acoutsina was distressed over this declaration and she was reassured that this would not happen.
 Instead, the Inuit promised not to stop burning the French fishermen's ships.
 The fort's chaplain gave Acoutsina a book so that she could demonstrate her knowledge of the French language to her people.
 She departed with the indigenous people, and there are no further records of her.